 When it comes to use cases, quality exceeds quantity.
 Having just a few strong use cases will be more effective than deploying many use cases that have not been built properly for your business needs.
 The drivers that may help you determine which use cases to prioritize are outlined in Table 2 below.

-Top 10 use cases you need to have
+Top 10 SIEM use cases examples

 - (Attempts to) compromise user credentials